Orchid Care: Tips for Beginners

 How do I fertilize my orchid?

-We highly recommend Green Jungle Orchid Food, specially formulated to provide orchids with the nutrients they would naturally encounter in their wild habitats.
-This is the fertilizer that we developed to use on our own plants in production, with excellent results for decades!
+We highly recommend our Green Jungle Orchid Food, specially formulated to provide orchids with the nutrients they would receive in their natural habitats.
+We developed Green Jungle Orchid for use on our own plants in production, with excellent results for decades!
 This formula works best with water low in alkalinity (such as rainwater, distilled water, or reverse osmosis water).
-However, you may use tap water, keeping in mind that mineral buildup will require repotting more frequently, on the order of every 1 to 2 years.
+However, you may use tap water, keeping in mind that mineral buildup will require more frequent repotting, on the order of every 1 to 2 years.

-If potting in bark mix, fertilize every time you water during the growing season, flushing with non-softened water once a month.
-This rinses the media of salt and mineral buildup.
-During periods of inactive growth, fertilize every other watering.
-If potting in sphagnum moss, fertilize every 3rd watering year round.
+For orchids in bark, fertilize every time you water during the growing season.
+Flush the pot with non-softened water once a month to rinse the potting medium of salt and mineral buildup.
+During periods when orchid growth slows, fertilize every other watering.
+For orchids in sphagnum moss, fertilize every 3rd watering, year round.